unmannedlab/Colosseum/docs/event_sim.md

-AirSim provides a Python-based event camera simulator, aimed at performance and ability to run in real-time along with the sim.
+Colosseum provides a Python-based event camera simulator, aimed at performance and ability to run in real-time along with the sim.

 #### Event cameras
 An event camera is a special vision sensor that measures changes in logarithmic brightness and only reports 'events'.
 Each event is a set of four values that gets generated every time the absolute change in the logarithmic brightness exceeds a certain threshold.
 An event contains the timestamp of the measurement, pixel location (x and y coordinates) and the polarity: which is either +1/-1 based on whether the logarithmic brightness has increased or decreased.
 Most event cameras have a temporal resolution of the order of microseconds, making them significantly faster than RGB sensors, and also demonstrate a high dynamic range and low motion blur.
 More details about event cameras can be found in [this tutorial from RPG-UZH](http://rpg.ifi.uzh.ch/docs/scaramuzza/Tutorial_on_Event_Cameras_Scaramuzza.pdf)

-#### AirSim event simulator
+#### Colosseum event simulator

-The AirSim event simulator uses two consecutive RGB images (converted to grayscale), and computes "past events" that would have occurred during the transition based on the change in log luminance between the images.
+The Colosseum event simulator uses two consecutive RGB images (converted to grayscale), and computes "past events" that would have occurred during the transition based on the change in log luminance between the images.
 These events are reported as a stream of bytes, following this format:

 `<x> <y> <timestamp> <pol>`